drew-harris/testing-assignment/README.md

 ![alt text](https://github.com/drew-harris/testing-assignment/blob/main/src/images/TestCasesTerminal2.PNG)

-Below are what each file corresponds to for each question from Assignment Four
+Below are what each file in the AssignmentFive folder corresponds to for each question from Assignment Four

 # questionTwo.ts and questionTwo.test.ts corresponds to this question: